gabriele16/nequip/tools/README.md

 ### Training a model

-[Docker Compose](https://docs.docker.com/compose/) can be used for training, deploying a model and also running MD on LAMMPS, as well as the whole pipeline: To that end you can edit the `docker-compose.yml`.
+[Docker Compose](https://docs.docker.com/compose/) can be used for training, deploying a model and also running MD on LAMMPS, as well as the whole pipeline.
+To that end you can edit the `docker-compose.yml`.
 Use `docker-compose up` to start the training of a minimal example.